AntonGepting/tmux-interface-rs/README.md

 ## Usage

-1. Add a dependency in your `Cargo.toml`.
+1. Add the new crate dependency in your `Cargo.toml`.

     - Using **defaults** (`tmux 2.8`)
         ```